JealousCupid/boundaries/README.md

 ![](https://64.media.tumblr.com/0e6ed881462e4a2bec31a37dd25ee812/70456ea8a31cb6f3-54/s2048x3072/6d7c8c0f314d62e41578d46df9fd6f90fce9fd1b.pnj)
 ## 🏝 - Conditions
 ***
 I am currently undiagnosed because of my inability to visit a professional therapist or psychiatrist.
 Me and other close people to me have discussed this and i have high chances of having the following conditions.
 Which I do not take medication for since i am undiagnosed so please be patient with me!
-If you are unsure of any of the meanings of the conditions and feel free to make your own resarch!
+If you are unsure of any of the meanings of the conditions and feel free to make your own research!
+None of these are official, i could even have completely different struggles.
+This is just what we suspect!!!

 - Severe Anxiety
 > (only thing that i actually used to take medication for)